bluegenes/2022-paper-protein-kmers/manuscript.md

 | MGNify-1000| 95.7% | 4.3%   | N/A  | N/A |
 | Delmont-885    | 73.5% | 26.5%  | 1 (0.1%) | 15 (1.7%) |

+to do:
+- discuss/utilize AAI threshold at all?

+### Notes

+Include Jaccard --> AAI results anywhere?
+- FracMinHash AAI values produced by Jaccard and Containment (here, average containment) methods are very similar.

 <!---
 to do: